 I started out as an occasional freelance proofreader while studying for my masters degree in International Law at the University of Edinburgh.
 Since going freelance full-time in 2014, the work I’ve proofread has been pleasingly wide ranging, from technical legal documents to marketing copy, to academic papers across the arts, sciences, humanities and social sciences.

-These days, around half of my work is academic - PhD and postdoctoral theses, articles on a wide range of subjects, and in-house proofreading for a quarterly scientific journal - but with my specialism in British, European and international law, I also work with businesses and translation companies.
+These days, around half of my work is academic - PhD and postdoctoral theses, articles on a wide range of subjects, and in-house proofreading for a quarterly scientific journal - but with my specialisms in British, European and international law, I also work with businesses and translation companies.
 I also have plenty of experience proofreading documents either in translation, or by authors with English as a second language.

 I am currently available to take on new clients - for rates, turnaround times, and to discuss what you need, please do get in touch.